Kayn-Pleiades/Employee-Tracker/README.md

 ### Commit 15: Add Departments
 Because the ids autoincrement, I have removed them from the seed file.
 Now you can add departments!
 I will repeat and test the process with the other two tables!

+### Commit 16: What department is the role in?
+Working on the add role function, I was able to use class activites to guide on how to pull the departments as a list, but now I'll need to figure out how to get the id number from the department name.